PENN Starts Construction on $100 Million Hotel at Hollywood Columbus Casino

 Its one of the most recognized brands for all sports bettors, DraftKings Ohio has a multi-million dollar betting interface that is both intuitive and fun for bettors of all types.
 There is also a social network built within the system that offers good conversation and tips.

-Outside of the well-known brands already live across most states with legal sports betting, there will be a wealth of other operators offering betting services in the great state of Ohio.
+Outside of the well-known brands already live across most states with legal sports betting, there is a wealth of other operators offering betting services in the great state of Ohio.

 A recognizable face to bettors in the northeast thanks to the connection to the popular chain of Rivers Casino, BetRivers Ohio is expected to garner a lot a attention in the Ohio market.

 Similar to BetRivers, we expect betPARX Ohio to be recognizable to anyone who has bet in person at the well-known PARX casinos.
 They offer a stellar online betting experience despite only launching their bespoke betting app recently.

 Another familiar face to most Ohioans will be Hard Rock Bet Ohio.
 Backed by the timeless Hard Rock brand, the team behind this sports betting site is sure to deliver a one of kind, entertainment focused experience.

 Looking for a Vegas-style sportsbook while you're betting online in Ohio?
 Superbook Ohio has you covered.
 This sportsbook is actually based in Vegas and employs their own staff of expert oddsmakers.

 Legal Ohio sports betting is here!
 At midnight on New Year's Eve, a wealth of sportsbooks officially launched in Ohio.
 In the list below, you'll find the most recent updates impacting the ongoing Ohio sports betting launch including breaking news about the newest sportsbooks launching in Ohio.

 Each day our experts track updates breaking in the world of legal sports betting in Ohio and list them here.
 Be sure to bookmark this page and check back regularly to stay up-to-date on the latest news.